-If you’ve been injured in a car accident due to someone else’s negligence — in Hartford or across Connecticut or Massachusetts — and you’re wondering who to sue after a car accident, Carter Mario Injury Lawyers is ready to fight for you.
+If you’ve been injured in a car accident due to someone else’s negligence and are wondering who to sue, Carter Mario Injury Lawyers is here to help.
+We’ve recovered over $1 billion for clients in Connecticut and Massachusetts and are ready to fight for you.

 After a car accident, there are several paths to pursue compensation, each with its own set of considerations and requirements.
 Understanding these options is the first step in determining who to sue after a car accident.